esensi/build/README.md

 npm >=2.0.0 supports sourcing packages from local paths!
 This makes testing this package easy -- just use `npm install --save file:path/to/this/directory`.

 Seeing `Task 'default' is not in your gulpfile` errors / requiring esensi/build in your project but can't see the tasks?
 Make sure _this package_ (esensi/build) doesn't have `gulp` in its dependencies!
 Only the parent project should have `gulp` as a dependency.

+## TODOs

+- Figure out why `browserify-shim` is required at the parent project level, and remove it.
+- Get watchify working.
+- Make this README nicer.